Alexandar83/the-wall-api/README.md

   - *This script ensures that:*
     - *The Django migrations will be run after the PostgreSQL server is completely started*
     - *The Celery services are started after the image they're using is built*
-    - *The Celery beat is started after the Celery worker is completely initialized*

 ```bash
 config/docker/scripts/docker-compose-dev+migrations.sh